 “Yes, ma’am.”
-Talia noticed with some amusement the Administrator was wearing the same red dress she’d originally put on.
+Talia noticed, with some amusement, that the Administrator was wearing the same red dress she’d initially put on.

 “Which of them do you choose?”
-Lareen asked, sounding almost as if out of rote rather than interest.
+Lareen asked.
 “Or do you need more time?”
 She lay down on her side on the bed, in no way appearing as if she was in a hurry.

 Lareen’s brow rose on her lovely face.
 “That one?
 Why not the first?”

 The Administrator’s seeming amazement at her choice surprised Talia.
 Her mind stumbled to come up with an explanation even as a small part of her now doubted her decision.
 “The, the list is nice and is made up of useful things, but other than to maybe be used for figuring out the general weight of things, you can’t really use it.
 Though it has prices on it, there’s no way to tell whose prices they are so the information is worthless.”
 She hoped she didn’t sound as unsure as she felt.

 “It was funny.
 But other than possibly cheering someone up it has no real use.”
 Her stomach knotted as the notion occurred to her that Lareen might have written it.

 Talia forced herself to take a breath and plunged on.

 “All right, then why did you pick the one you did?”
 Lareen asked, her eyes bright.